darthur2/darthur2.github.io/_posts/2021-04-14-newbery-lda.md

 These are by no means the “correct” names for these topics.
 It’s also good to remember that a book isn’t always represented completely by one topic.
 For example, the Grey King was around 26% topic 2 and 65% topic 6 while the rest is split equally among the other topics.
-That makes intuitive sense since it deals with medieval fantasy, girls, and magic.
+Intuitively, that makes sense.
+It deals with medieval fantasy, girls, and magic.

 It’s also good to remember that this is just my interpretation when there are six topics.
 As I mentioned before, part of topic modeling is